 - freshly ground black pepper

-- AHEAD OF TIME: Roast one head of garlic ahead of time (see How to Roast Garlic).
+- AHEAD OF TIME: Roast one head of garlic ahead of time (see how to roast garlic in the air fryer or the oven).
 Caramelize 3 onions until crispy and golden brown.
 If they are still soft and tender after one hour give them another 10 minutes on low heat.
 Set aside.

 - Make the pasta.
 Fill a 5.5-quart dutch oven or pot with 10 cups of water and bring to a rolling boil over high heat.
 Add ½ tablespoon of salt to the water.
 Add the pasta and set a timer for the instructed cooking time on the box.
 Once the noodles are done cooking, reserve ¾ cup of the starchy pasta water before draining.
 Drain the remaining pasta water and place the cooked noodles back in the dry pot.
 Toss with a drizzle of extra virgin olive oil to prevent sticking.
 Set aside.